Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Sample generation and analysis

-The cuts imposed at the generator level are summarized in TABLE \ref{LO:cut}.
-The selection cut is imposed to avoid the tail of SM $W$ background while retaining a sufficient amount of the new-physics (NP) signals below the Jacobian peak at $p_T^\ell = m_{W'} / 2 = m_{H+} / 2 = 500$~GeV.
-This $p_T$ cut is a practical one so that the CNN training samples are not background dominated at the low end of this cut, which assists in training while allowing our $p_T$ binning to be sufficiently high in resolution.
-However, in the Appendix, we will explore how the CNN performance depends on the $p_T$ cut, where we show there can be a trade-off in information loss (too high of a cut) and $p_T$ resolution (too low of a cut).

-We denote the new boson width by $\Gamma_{\rm NP}$ and consider four different values: $100$, $10$, $1$, and $0.1$~GeV.
-We will show in Sec.~\ref{sec:5} that the width varying in this range does not affect the training outcomes much.
-At the generator level, we generate $1$M events for each of the VA, CH, SC, and SM classes.
-After detector simulation, the successfully tagged event numbers are roughly as listed in TABLE~\ref{LO:num} for all four widths.
+The 0-jet samples simply include all events with an observable electron and have $\geq 0$ jets.
+For these samples, we only make use of the electron observables and ignore all the jet information.
+We denote the new boson width by $\Gamma_{\rm NP}$ and consider three different values: $500$, $200$, and $50$~GeV for $4.5$-TeV resonances.
+We will show in Sec.~\ref{sec:5} that the width varying in this range does not affect the training outcomes much, and thus we consider only $\Gamma_{\rm NP}\approx300$~GeV for the heavier $6$-TeV resonances.
+At the generator level, we generate $0.5$M events for each of the VA, CH, SC, and SM classes.
+After detector simulation, the successfully tagged event numbers of all three NP classes, including different widths and masses, and the SM class are all roughly around $300$K.

-We choose to divide both $p_T^e$ and $\eta^e$ into $40$ bins so as to satisfy the minimum dimension requirement of the \texttt{VGG-19} model used in the TLN while our CNN still remains trainable.
-We only show the corresponding $p_T^e$, $\eta^e$, and $p_T^e$ vs. $\eta^e$ distributions for $\Gamma_{\rm NP} \approx 10$~GeV in FIG.~\ref{LO:Kinematics:2}.
-As the boson width increases, the Jacobian peak of $p_T^e$ distribution would become broader, while the $\eta^e$ distribution would remain identical.
+We choose to divide both $p_T^e$ and $\eta^e$ into $60$ bins so that our NNs remain trainable.
+We only show the corresponding unit-normalized $p_T^e$, $\eta^e$, and $p_T^e$ vs. $\eta^e$ distributions for $\Gamma_{\rm NP} \approx 200$~GeV for $4.5$-TeV (left column) and for $6$-TeV (right column) resonances in FIG.~\ref{LO:Kinematics}.
+As the boson width increases, the Jacobian peak in the $p_T^e$ distribution would become broader, while the $\eta^e$ distribution would remain identical.

-As discussed in Sec.~\ref{sec:2}, ideally the $p_T$ curves of the VA and CH classes should be identical in FIG.~\ref{LO:Kinematics:2}; however, there is a slight difference between the two due to numerical precision in the selected couplings.
-Since there is a much larger difference in the $\eta$ distributions, we do not expect this difference to strongly affect the training or performance.
-The same issue will also occur in the NLO case.
+As discussed in Sec.~\ref{sec:2}, na{\"i}vely the $p_T$ curves of the VA and CH classes should be identical in FIG.~\ref{LO:Kinematics}.
+However, there is a slight difference between the two due to the $\eta^e$ cut mentioned in TABLE~\ref{Sample:cut}.
+Since there is a much larger difference in the $\eta^e$ distributions, we do not expect this difference to strongly affect the training or performance of our classifiers.
+The same issue will also occur in the 1-jet case.